lumc-python/introduction-mihailefter/README.md

 - Print the country with the largest population.
 - Print how many countries are from a particular continent, which is introduced by the user.
-- Allow for user input
+- Allow for user input to add new countries in the dictionary.